archoleat/.rights-of-ai/CONTRIBUTING.md

 ## Suggesting Features

 Go to **Issue > New Issue > Request a Feature**.
 Follow the instructions on the form.

 ## Improve Documentation

+Go to **Issue > New Issue > Report a Docs Issue**.
+Follow the instructions on the form.

+Follow the instructions on the form.

+## Improve Documentation